Use This Hashtag to Help Send Underserved Kids to the Philadelphia Zoo This Summer

 Hill’s work is no small feat.
 The massive optical illusion is a product of some dexterous depth perception.
 The mural gives the appearance of visitors teetering over the zoo from above with animals roaming down below, and the art comes to life through viewer engagement, something that Hill aims to inspire through the detailed nooks and crannies in his interactive and fantastical artwork.

 The mural has attracted the likes of many, including several notable Philadelphians.
 Join them and hundreds of others to post, retweet and favorite your photos.
-The ultimate goal is to provide up to 10,000 underserved kids the opportunity to experience Philadelphia Zoo.This post is a sponsored collaboration between Philadelphia Zoo and Philadelphia magazine's advertising department.
+The ultimate goal is to provide up to 10,000 underserved kids the opportunity to experience Philadelphia Zoo.This is a paid partnership between Philadelphia Zoo and Philadelphia Magazine's City/Studio